KrisGoorhuis/dashboard-to-nerdiness/README.md

 Design layout beforehand.
 It's not just for aesthetics, but for code structure.
 Shooting from the hip is bad for things you intend to finish.

+"The last 10% takes 90% of the time".
+Turns out it's true.
+Yeah those Reddit listings display images from URLs in their objects, but sometimes the URL is "spoiler" and we get the missing resource icon.
+Rare and minor, but it needs to be done.

 #### Other difficulties:
 Case sensitivity in equivalence checks.
 Simple to address, overly hard bug to find.
 Make sure you know whether a method modifies the original or returns something new.